 IPSL students learn first-hand about Sustainable Development and Global Political Systems while in Vietnam.
 Extensive excursions are both integrated into the courses as well as offered outside of class time.
 Our program treats fascinating Vietnam as your living classroom!

-On the IPSL Hanoi program you will take courses at CSDS (The Center for Sustainable Development Services) that will include COSA in Vietnam (Community Organizing and Social Activism) as well as a Vietnamese Language Course and your chosen electives An official transcript for all courses is issued by IPSL Institute for Global Learning upon successful completion of the program.
+On the IPSL Hanoi program you will take courses at CSDS (The Center for Sustainable Development Services) with local Vietnamese university professors.
+An official transcript for all courses is issued at the completion of your program.

 COSA in Vietnam (Community Organizing and Social Activism)